 British baritone George Clark made his operatic debut at the Tiroler Festspiele Erl in summer 2025, appearing as The Artisan and The Collector in George Benjamin’s opera Picture a Day Like This.
-He is currently in his second year as an Artist in Residence at the Queen Elisabeth Music Chapel, under the mentorship of Sophie Koch and Stéphane Degout.
-Most recently, he was selected as a prizewinner of the Royaumont Abbaye et Fondation Mélodie–Lied Campus 2026.
+He is 1st prize winner of the Fanny-Hensel-Wettbewerb 2026 Lied-duo at Schloß Weißenbrunn.
+He is currently an Artist in Residence at the Queen Elisabeth Music Chapel in Brussels, under the mentorship of Sophie Koch and Stéphane Degout.
+This year he has been selected as a prizewinner of the Royaumont Abbaye et Fondation Mélodie–Lied Campus 2026.
 He was a finalist at the 28th International Singing Competition Lied-Duo in Clermont-Ferrand and won 4th prize at the Copenhagen Lied Competition 2025.

 In the 2024/25 season, he sang at the Deutsche Oper am Rhein in Abraham’s Märchen im Grand Hotel and performed the title roles in Viktor Ullmann’s Der Kaiser von Atlantis and Kurt Weill’s Der Zar lässt sich fotografieren at the Robert Schumann Hochschule Düsseldorf.
 In 2023, he won first prize at the Sieghard Rometsch Wettbewerb in the category of chamber music and was engaged at the Bayerische Staatsoper as a member of the semi-chorus in Brett Dean’s Hamlet.